 Learning how to grow a YouTube channel from scratch or how to promote a dying one can be very satisfying, bearing in mind the broad opportunities that come with it.
 And there’s no better time to promote your brand on this amazing platform than now.

-According to Semrush, YouTube outranked Google as the most visited website in the world in March 2022.
-And this doesn’t come as a surprise since YouTube users consume over 1 billion hours of videos daily, which roughly equates to 5 billion videos.
+According to Semrush, YouTube outranked Google as the most visited website worldwide in March 2022.
+And this doesn’t come as a surprise since YouTube users consume over 1 billion hours of videos daily, roughly equivalent to 5 billion videos.

 So, if at all you want to promote your hustle on this video sharing platform, which I have no doubt you do, here’re some practical tips for you:

 Disclosure: This content is reader-supported, which means if you click on some of our links, we may earn a commission, but the price on your end remains the same.

 Here’re the 10 practical tips on how to grow your brand new or existing YouTube channel fast.
 But if you haven’t started yet, it’s never too late.
 This is how to create a brand or personal channel and 9 ways that you can monetize it.
 That bein said, let’s dive into the article.